sonatype/helm3-charts/README.md

 See the [contributing document](./CONTRIBUTING.md) for details.

-For Sonatypers, note that external contributors must sign the CLA and which the Dev-Ex team must verify prior to accepting any PR.
+For Sonatypers, note that external contributors must sign the CLA and the Dev-Ex team must verify this prior to accepting any PR.

 ### Updating Charts